realdecoy/frontier/README.md

 [Frontier](https://github.com/realdecoy/frontier),  Bringing a new frontier to software engineering.

-Frontier brings together engineering standards across disciplines for ease of use, promoting consistent software development.
+Frontier brings together engineering standards across disciplines for ease of use, promoting consistent software development.<br />

 Frontier offers a set of standard libraries and typing kits that can be use across engineering projects to allow for more consistency software development.
 With frontier, a set of plugins are available for use by developers which can be used to easily generate base project files contributing to a faster development process.

 Contributions are welcome!
 You can help us by reporting or fixing bugs and giving us feedback on new/existing features.